 Our hospitals are subject to the Emergency Medical Treatment and Active Labor Act ("EMTALA").
 This federal law requires any hospital that participates in the Medicare program to conduct an appropriate medical screening examination of every person who presents to the hospital's emergency department for treatment and, if the patient is suffering from an emergency medical condition, to either stabilize that condition or make an appropriate transfer of the patient to a facility that can handle the condition.
 The obligation to screen and stabilize emergency medical conditions or transfer exists regardless of a patient's ability to pay for treatment.
 Off-campus facilities such as surgery centers that lack emergency departments or otherwise do not treat emergency medical conditions generally are not subject to EMTALA.
-They must, however, have policies in place that explain how the location should proceed in an emergency situation, such as transferring the patient to the closest hospital with an emergency department.
-There are severe penalties under EMTALA if a hospital fails to screen or appropriately stabilize or transfer a patient or if the hospital delays appropriate treatment in order to first inquire about the patient's ability to pay, including civil monetary penalties and exclusion from participation in the government health care programs.
-In addition, an injured patient, the patient's family or a medical facility that suffers a financial loss as a direct result of another hospital's violation of the law can bring a civil suit against that other hospital.
+They must, however, have policies in place that explain how the location should proceed in an emergency situation, such as transferring the patient or if the hospital delays appropriate treatment in order to first inquire about the patient's family or a medical facility that suffers a financial loss as a direct result of another hospital's violation of the law can bring a civil suit against that other hospital.
 CMS has actively enforced EMTALA and has indicated that it will continue to do so in the future.
 We believe that our surgical hospitals comply with EMTALA.